Telegraphy: Teleprinter

 A teleprinter is a telegraph machine that can send messages from a typewriter-like keyboard and print incoming messages in readable text with no need for the operators to be trained in the telegraph code used on the line.
 It developed from various earlier printing telegraphs and resulted in improved transmission speeds.
 The Morse telegraph (1837) was originally conceived as a system marking indentations on paper tape.
 A chemical telegraph making blue marks improved the speed of recording (Bain, 1846), but was delayed by a patent challenge from Morse.
 The first true printing telegraph (that is printing in plain text) used a spinning wheel of types in the manner of a daisy wheel printer (House, 1846, improved by Hughes, 1855).
 The system was adopted by Western Union.

 Early teleprinters used the Baudot code, a five-bit sequential binary code.
 This was a telegraph code developed for use on the French telegraph using a five-key keyboard (Baudot, 1874).
 Teleprinters generated the same code from a full alphanumeric keyboard.
 A feature of the Baudot code, and subsequent telegraph codes, was that, unlike Morse code, every character has a code of the same length making it more machine friendly.
-The Baudot code was used on the earliest ticker tape machines (Calahan, 1867), a system for mass distributing stock price information.
+The Baudot code was used on the earliest ticker tape machines (Calahan, 1867), a system for mass distributing information on current price of publicly listed companies.